What is Cairns Farm?

 We’ve had our share of change and challenges through the years as we’ve built our families through birth and adoption, learned to advocate for our kids who experience disability and life-threatening medical conditions, and generally died to ourselves and were reborn as different, more compassionate, gentler — and far fiercer — humans.
 When our church denomination split four years ago over whether to be welcoming and inclusive of our LGBTQ+ friends and family — when we lost our church building and the camps we and our children attended because we are firmly and immovably on the side of honoring and uplifting ALL people as infinitely worthy of love and full acceptance as they already are — we faced a new challenge; figuring out who our community is, after all, and what it means experientially to love our neighbors as ourselves.
 And so we started brainstorming and dreaming and, finally, building a space that is open to all.

 Jeff and Kim have moved to Cairns Farm, and Beth and Greg live in Newberg nearby.
 We spend our weekends together now, working to make Cairns Farm a reality.

 *We were also thrilled to add two new family members in the past year.
-Jeff and Kim’s oldest, Kaream, married Shali in a stunning ceremony in early March at Cairns Farm.
+Jeff and Kim’s oldest, Kaream, married Shali in a stunning ceremony in early March.